 Muni New York long portfolios invest at least 80% of assets in New York municipal debt.
 Because the income from these bonds is generally free from federal taxes and New York state taxes, these portfolios are most appealing to residents of New York.
-These portfolios have durations of more than 7.0 years (or, if duration is unavailable, average maturities of more than 12 years).
+These portfolios have durations of more than 6.0 years (or average maturities of more than 12 years).

-Category Group Index: Barclays Municipal TR USD Category Index: Barclays Municipal New York Exempt TR Morningstar Index: None
+Category Group Index: Barclays Municipal TR USD Category Index: Barclays Municipal New York Exempt TR